Gate

-A gate or gateway is a point of entry to or from a space enclosed by walls.
+A gate or gateway is a point of entry to or from a space enclosed by walls or other barriers.
 The word is derived from Proto-Germanic *gatan, meaning an opening or passageway.
-Synonyms include yett (which comes from the same root word) and portal.
+Synonyms include portal.
 The concept originally referred to the gap or hole in the wall or fence, rather than a barrier which closed it.
 Gates may prevent or control the entry or exit of individuals, or they may be merely decorative.
 The moving part or parts of a gateway may be considered "doors", as they are fixed at one side whilst opening and closing like one.

-A gate may have a latch that can be raised and lowered to both open a gate or prevent it from swinging.
+A gate might have a latch that can be raised and lowered to both open a gate or prevent it from swinging.
 Gate operation can be either automated or manual.
 Locks are also used on gates to increase security.

 Larger gates can be used for a whole building, such as a castle or fortified town.
 Doors can also be considered gates when they are used to block entry as prevalent within a gatehouse.